-We provide complete primary care medical services (with the exception of obstetrics) and currently have ten family practice physicians on staff.
+We provide complete primary care medical services (with the exception of obstetrics) and currently have eleven family practice physicians on staff.
 The physicians each have their own area of expertise such as HIV, mental health, diabetes, women, children and addictions.
 There are three physicians available during day time hours, Mondays through Fridays, and one physician working evenings and weekends.

 Nursing care is available seven days a week and our nurses provide wound care, well-women exams, phlebotomy and many other nursing services.
-One of our nurses has also spearheaded the clinic’s smoking cessation program.

 Hepatitis C Treatment Program

 An integrated Hepatitis C treatment program continues to improve clinical outcomes for patients.
 Along with peer facilitators, the team also runs a Hep C group which educates and facilitates group discussion and support.

 The clinic provides access to the following specialties:

 - alcohol and drug counselling

 - social work for HIV patients